lihaoyi/macropy/readme.md

 ###Basic Combinators

-Parsers are generally built up from a few common building blocks:
+Parsers are generally built up from a few common building blocks.
+The fundamental atoms include:

 - String literals like `'+'` match the input to their literal value (e.g. '+') and return it as the parse result, or fails (returns `None`) if it does not match.
 - Regexes like `'[0-9]+'.r` match the regex to the input if possible, and return it.
 Otherwise it fails.